 • Insurance, maintenance, and building charges can be material, particularly for resort properties and higher-end buildings.

-The key point is that Swiss ownership is often designed to feel like a long-term commitment, not a low-friction second-home purchase.
+The key point is that Swiss ownership is designed to feel like a long-term commitment, not a low-friction second-home purchase.
+If you’re comparing it against other European markets, look at how property taxes work in Greece for a useful contrast in how different countries structure the cost of foreign ownership.

 Capital gains tax and exit obligations

-Many cantons apply real estate capital gains tax, and the rate can depend heavily on holding period (often penalizing short-term holding and favoring longer-term ownership).
-This creates a built-in incentive against speculative flipping and can reduce the attractiveness of Switzerland if your primary goal is short-to-medium-term return maximization rather than capital preservation, lifestyle utility, or long-term positioning.
+Many cantons apply real estate capital gains tax, and the rate can depend heavily on your holding period.
+Short-term holding is often penalized while longer-term ownership gets favored treatment.
+This creates a built-in incentive against speculative flipping and can reduce Switzerland’s attractiveness if your primary goal is short-to-medium-term return maximization rather than capital preservation, lifestyle utility, or long-term positioning.
+Reuters markets coverage regularly tracks how Swiss real estate performs as a long-term capital preservation vehicle versus higher-yield alternatives.

 • buyers seeking a stable European base for lifestyle and business,